box-products/handbook/salt-insure-is-you.md

 next_url: "/what-we-stand-for"
 ---

 Everyone working at SALT represents SALT.
-When a customer gets a response from Blake on support, Blake is SALT.
-When a customer reads a tweet by Jonathan that our systems are down, Jonathan is SALT.
+When a customer gets a response from Victoria on support, Victoria is SALT.
+When a customer reads a post by Jonathan that our systems are down, Jonathan is SALT.
 In those situations, all the other stuff we do to cultivate our best image is secondary.
 What's right in front of someone in a time of need is what they'll remember.